Why choose this course

 Your dissertation will enable you to consolidate the knowledge and skills acquired during the taught components of the course and guide you along the identification and selection of an appropriate research topic or a translation/interpreting project or work placement.
 It’s also one of the many ways of getting involved in ongoing research in the Centre for Translation Studies.
 We regularly have students who decide to stay on for a PhD and pursue an academic career in translation and interpreting studies.
 For further information, see our PhD course.

 Academic year structure

 Our course modules are taught across two academic semesters.
-You can find out more details by contacting our course administrators.
+You can find out more details by contacting our programme leader.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.